Skip to content

 Create Certificates

-You should be able to continue with the First Time Steps to Create Certificates and then Build Loop and keep going.
+You should be able to continue with the Configure to Use Browser Steps to Create Certificates and then proceed from there with Build Loop and keep going.

-Copy the words on the line below and paste it into the search function for your text editor.
+Copy the words on the line below and paste them into the search function for your action log.

 Error cloning certificates repo, please make sure you have read access to the repository you want to use